Mary (2019 film): Production

 In June 2016, Anthony Jaswinski was announced to write the script for the film, with Tucker Tooley producing.
-In September 2017, it was announced Gary Oldman, Emily Mortimer, Owen Teague, Manuel Garcia-Rulfo, Stefanie Scott and Chloe Perrin had joined the cast of the film, with Michael Goi, directing from a screenplay by Anthony Jaswinski.
+In September 2017, it was announced Gary Oldman, Emily Mortimer, Owen Teague, Manuel Garcia-Rulfo, Stefanie Scott and Chloe Perrin had joined the cast of the film, with Michael Goi directing.
 In August 2018, Jennifer Esposito joined the cast of the film.

 Release

 In July 2019, RLJE Films acquired distribution rights to the film and set it for release on October 11, 2019.